Half Sour Pickles

 1. Keep your ferment somewhere where you’ll see it daily to observe and open the lid and burp it if necessary but keep it away from direct sunlight.

 2. After a few days, you should start to notice fermenting activity.
-There will be small bubbles that rush to the top of the jar when you tap it, the jar may hiss slightly when opened, the color of the cucumbers will dull from bright gree, the brine will be cloudy, and the brine may leak over the top of the jar and run down the sides.
+There will be small bubbles that rush to the top of the jar when you tap it, the jar may hiss slightly when opened, the color of the cucumbers will dull from bright green, the brine will be cloudy, and the brine may leak over the top of the jar and run down the sides.

 Half sour pickles in a jar.